msternbach/Oura-Ring/README.md

 improvement there.
 Also, my sleep related factors (sleep balance and previous night) are the only two factors without 60% of their values in the 5th quintile.
 The only way to improve those factors is to improve my sleep which I can do my addressing the findings from my other queries.

-#### What is sleep like after high activity?
+#### What is sleep like day after high activity?
 | Activity Type | Avg Score | Std Score |
 |---------------|-----------|-----------|
 | Low Activity  | 69.26     | 5.96      |
 | High Activity | 71.28     | 6.54      |

-I do seem to sleep slightly better when I have a day where I exert high activity.
+It seems that I do sleep slightly better on days where I exert high activity.
 Being more highly active might help me sleep better.

 ### Sleep Streaks: